Table of Contents

 This program provides financial assistance to eligible applicants to get services and supports they need to remain living independently.
 Below are some of the activities / tasks a personal care attendant may provide.

+To learn more about the Personal Care Attendant Program, click here.
 The application process begins by contacting one of Kentucky’s local Area Agencies on Aging and Independent Living.
 These agencies are specific to one’s county of residence; one can find their local office on this webpage.